arcade-group/Handbook/agent-cloud-docs.md

 *Our OODA Loop: Research ⇢ Company Selection.
 Portfolio Construction ⇢ Refinement ⇢ Deployment ⇢ Signals Collection ⇢ Sense Making ⇢ Decisioning*

 *We seek to generate alpha in every one of those steps.
-To do that, we need to be in the top 10% of our peers at step of our process.*
+To do that, we need to be in the top 5% of our peers at each step consistently — day in and day out.*

 **Sections:**